harveybc/don/README.md

 </p>
 <p>Several Singularity nodes world-wide can optimize one or more models connecting to peers
 vía Internet.
-Also, private optimization experiments or applications can be realized running Singularity Nodes in a local network or a VPN without Internet access.
+Also, private optimization experiments or applications can be realized running Singularity Nodes in a local networks or VPN without Internet access.

 </p>
 ## Optimization Framework